Paul, From the UK – Dive Instructor Turned Online English TeacherBy Krzl Light Nuñes

 You’ve been living in the Philippines for six years now.
 Why did you decide to move there?

 I actually never planned on living here.
 I initially came for three months to do some technical diving training with a well-known instructor.
 While I was conducting the training, I met my present girlfriend and, well, six years and two children later, and we are still here.

 You’re currently living on the island of Cebu.
 What’s it like?

 We have actually settled in a small town in the north of Cebu.
 It’s just a quiet, sleepy little town next to the coast and we have some amazing diving spots not far from here.
 The people are friendly and easy-going, but it’s not a place to live if you are looking for an active nightlife.
 It is, however, a great place to raise children and enjoy the sunshine.

-How has the pandemic affected the dive and tourism industry in the Philippines?
+How did the pandemic affect the dive and tourism industry in the Philippines?

 There is no tourism industry in the Philippines right now.
-Many people relied on the tourists for income and it’s going to be a long time before people in any numbers start to travel again, meaning whole communities are suffering.
-Malapascua Island, located in the most northern point of Cebu, has been closed for six months now and every family on the island relies on tourists for income.
+Many people relied on the tourists for income, and it’s going to be a long time before people start to travel again, meaning whole communities are suffering.
+Malapascua Island, located in the most northern point of Cebu, has been closed for six months now, and every family on the island relies on tourists for income.
 It’s a story being told all over the country now.
 I’m hopeful that things will change soon for the sake of the people of the Philippines.

 How did this tourism shutdown affect you?